OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/filter-ip.md

     * A confirmation popup is displayed.

 1. Click **Create**.
     * The updated list of IP filters is displayed.
+It may take some time for the changes to be effective for the apps.

 You can define up to 20 IP addresses/ranges per rule.